History of Latvia: Competing statehood movements, 1917–20

-The course of World War I, which directly involved Latvians and Latvian territory, led to the idea of Latvian statehood.
-During the summer of 1915 German army conquered Kurzeme and Zemgale, which caused a virtual exodus of Latvians from these two provinces.
+The course of World War I, which directly involved Latvians and Latvian territory, fostered the idea of Latvian statehood.
+During the summer of 1915 the German army conquered Kurzeme and Zemgale, leading to an exodus of Latvians from these two provinces.
 Local politicians gained experience organizing refugee relief and Latvian refugee cultural life.
-Caught between the attacking Germans and incompetent Russians, Latvian riflemen (latviešu strēlnieki) fought on the Russian side during this war and became increasingly radicalized after repeated setbacks under czarist generals.
-During the Russian Civil War a significant group (known as Red riflemen) fought for Bolsheviks.
-Meanwhile, German Empire and local Baltic Germans were planning to annex the ancient Livonian and Estonian lands to their Empire.
-During the chaotic period of Russian and German empire collapses, February Revolution and Bolshevik revolution, Soviet westward offensive and onset of the Russian Civil War there were various efforts to establish a state in Latvia.
-Not all of them were aimed at establishing an independent state or even a Latvian state.
+Caught between the attacking Germans and incompetent Russians, Latvian riflemen (latviešu strēlnieki) fought on the Russian side during this war and became increasingly radicalized after repeated setbacks under tsarist generals.
+During the Russian Civil War of 1917-1923 a significant group (known as Red riflemen) fought for the Bolsheviks.
+Meanwhile, German-Empire and local Baltic Germans planned to annex the ancient Livonian and Estonian lands to the German state.
+During the chaotic period of Russian and German empire collapses, the February Revolution of March 1917, the Bolshevik revolution of November 1917, the Soviet westward offensive of 1918–19 and the onset of the Russian Civil War, Latvians made various efforts to establish a local government.
+Not all of these efforts aimed at establishing an independent state or even a Latvian state.

 Provisional Land Councils

-After the February Revolution in Russian Empire majority of Latvians were not expecting more than a federated status in a Russian state.
+After the February Revolution in the Russian Empire, a majority of Latvians did not expect more for their country than a federated status in a Russian state.
 "Free Latvia in Free Russia" was the slogan of the day.
-During March 12–13, 1917 in Valmiera the Vidzeme Land Congress was held which created the Provisional Land Council of Vidzeme.
+During March 12–13, 1917 in Valmiera the Vidzeme Land Congress took place, which set up the Provisional Land Council of Vidzeme.
 Courland was occupied by Germans, who increasingly supported idea of creating a puppet Duchy of Courland and Semigallia in order to annex it to Germany.
-Latgalian inhabited counties of the Vitebsk Governorate were demanding unity with other Latvian provinces (unification of Latgalian Latvians and Baltic Latvians), which came only after the Bolshevik revolution.
+Latgalian-inhabited counties of the Vitebsk Governorate were demanding unity with other Latvian provinces (unification of Latgalian Latvians and Baltic Latvians), which came only after the Bolshevik revolution.